 Welcome to the CCAR Recovery Coach Academy at Recovery Force

 We are happy to announce the opening of the CCAR Recovery Coach Academy at Recovery Force, the nations highly acclaimed recovery coach program that has trained over 30,000 coaches world wide.
-Trainers Isabel Allen and Bob Catalano are developing the Recovery Force of warriors that will provide relief to the many families impacted by a substance use disorder in south jersey.
+Recovery Force has accomplished its first high-impact goal of establishing a CCAR RCA so that it may begin developing the Recovery Force of warriors whose boots on the ground will provide relief to the many families impacted by a substance use disorder in South Jersey.

 The CCAR Recovery Coach Academy© was conceived in 2008 in response to the needs of volunteers in the CCAR recovery community centers.
 They asked for more training to better handle the variety of scenarios and situations generated from recoverees who frequented the centers.
 This included engagement and communication skills.
 When graduates returned from the academy, they started calling themselves “recovery coaches”.